zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-24-language-and-the-brain.md

 This model proposes a flow of language processing like this:

-**Hearing â†?Auditory Cortex â†?Wernickeâ€™s Area â†?Arcuate Fasciculus â†?Brocaâ€™s Area â†?Motor Cortex â†?Speaking**
+**Hearing ï¿½?Auditory Cortex ï¿½?Wernickeâ€™s Area ï¿½?Arcuate Fasciculus ï¿½?Brocaâ€™s Area ï¿½?Motor Cortex ï¿½?Speaking**

 While outdated in some ways, it laid the groundwork for studying **modular language functions** in the brain.